Historical Perspectives on Dream Interpretation: Exploring Ancient Insights

 | Biblical / Hebrew | ~2000 BCE onward | God speaks through dreams | Joseph (Genesis), Daniel |

-| Islamic tradition | 7th c.
+| Islamic Tradition | 7th c.
 CE onward | True dreams are from Allah | Hadith collections, Ibn Sirin's manual |

 How did ancient Greeks approach dream interpretation?

-Greek thinking on dreams evolved considerably over several centuries.
-Homer's Iliad and Odyssey treat dreams as direct divine messages — Zeus himself sends a deceptive dream to Agamemnon in the Iliad.
-By the time of Aristotle (384–322 BCE), however, Greek thinkers began proposing more naturalistic explanations: dreams might simply reflect bodily states and leftover sensory activity from the waking day.
+Greek thinking on dreams evolved over several centuries.
+Homer's Iliad and Odyssey treat dreams as direct divine messages.
+Zeus himself sends a deceptive dream to Agamemnon in the Iliad.

 The most influential Greek dream text is the Oneirocritica ("The Interpretation of Dreams") by Artemidorus of Daldis, written in the second century CE.
 This five-volume work classified dreams into two types: